adriangb/scikeras/docs/source/notebooks/AutoEncoders.md

 The only variable we give our model is the encoding dimensions, which will be a hyperparemter of our final transformer.

+The encoder and decoder are views to the first/last layers of the autoencoder model.
+They'll be directly used in predict/inverse_transform/etc, so let's create some SciKeras models with those layers in {encoder, decoder}_model_.
 We will build these models within `_keras-build_fn` so that we can store our encoders and decoders as seperate models and call them from `transform` and `inverse_transform` respectively.

 For a background on chaining Functional Models like this, see [All models are callable](https://keras.io/guides/functional_api/#all-models-are-callable-just-like-layers) in the Keras docs.